oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 - Local installation of Debian packages
 - Local git installation from GitHub

-For this example the distributed installation was selected.
-But before the install, learn about some key concepts in Spinnaker configuration.
+For this example, the distributed alternative was selected.
+But before the installation, learn about some key concepts in Spinnaker configuration.

 ### Understand Spinnaker Artifacts and Accounts

 A _Spinnaker artifact_ is a named JSON object that refers to an external resource, for example, a docker image or a file stored in GitHub.
 In a pipeline trigger, you can specify an _expected artifact_, and Spinnaker will compare the incoming artifact from the trigger and bind it to be used by the trigger or another stage in the pipeline.
-In Kubernetes, the deployed manifests can be provided statically or as an artifact.
+Also in Kubernetes, the deployed manifests can be provided statically or as an artifact.
 In this example, manifests are provided as artifacts stored in GitHub.

-For Spinnaker to access and act on resources, like docker registries, cloud providers and code repositories, different type of accounts must be enabled in Spinnaker configuration, along with the credentials.

-Also, the configuration has the optional step of associating Spinnaker with a Kubernetes service account, allowing to restrict permissions over the cluster resources granted to Spinnaker.
+For Spinnaker to access and act on resources, like docker registries, cloud providers, and code repositories, different types of accounts must be enabled in Spinnaker configuration, along with the credentials.
+In addition, the configuration has the optional step of associating Spinnaker with a Kubernetes service account, allowing to restrict permissions over the cluster resources granted to Spinnaker.

 ### Install Halyard